coq/coq/CONTRIBUTING.md

 include Coq, it is a very worthy contribution to make it available there.
 But be careful not to let a package get outdated, as this could lead some users to install an outdated version of Coq without even being aware of it.
+Beyond packaging Coq, you might want to consider packaging the rest of Coq packages available to users through the [Coq Platform][Coq-Platform].
+In this case, it would be helpful if you try to favor the same versions as in the Coq Platform.

 This [Repology page][repology-coq] lists the versions of Coq which are packaged in many repositories, although it is missing information on some repositories, like opam.

-The Windows and macOS installers are auto-generated in our CI, and this infrastructure has dedicated maintainers within the development team.
+The Windows and macOS installers are created as part of the preparation of the Coq Platform.

 ## Additional resources ##